 - Family or community violence

-A child' or teen’s risk for developing PTSD may depend on how close they were to the trauma, the severity of the trauma, how long the trauma lasted and how often it occurred.
+A child' or teen’s risk for developing PTSD may depend on how close they were to the trauma, the severity of the trauma, how long the trauma lasted.
 Not everyone who experiences trauma develops PTSD.
-Having a strong support system, good coping skills to get through difficult experiences, and being able to respond and act even when afraid are factors that reduce the risk of PTSD.
+Having a strong support system, good coping skills, and being able to respond and act even when afraid are factors that reduce the risk of PTSD.

 Signs and Symptoms

 Children and teens with PTSD experience extreme emotional, mental and physical distress when exposed to situations that remind them of the traumatic event.
 Some may repeatedly experience the trauma in the form of nightmares and flashbacks.